RobTillaart/CHT8305/README.md

 One of the interesting functions is the support of an ALERT function.
 This prevents the need for continuous polling of the sensor.
-The ALERT function is not supported in the first release of library.
-The reason is that the sensor I have does not expose the ALERT pin.

-If you are able to test the ALERT functions, please let me know your experiences.

 #### Tests